BDhackers009/CTF-notes/Readme.md

 ## Get all hashed password from windows registry hives

-1. get SAM,SYSTEM hive from the DISK
+### get SAM,SYSTEM hive from the DISK

-2. samdump2 SYSTEM SAM
+1. samdump2 SYSTEM SAM

-3. then decrypt the hash and get raw passwords
+### Then decrypt the hash and get raw passwords

 ## Fix .gif file header using python